Middle School Science Curriculum

 Middle School students study one year of earth science, one year of life science, and one year of physical science.
 Science curriculum is based on the belief that the answer to any science question is best found through firsthand experience.
 Thus, interactive labs bring concepts to life and keep students engaged in actually doing science, not just memorizing it.

-6th and 8th Grade students complete original science research projects for the annual Academic Fair.
-For more information on the Academic Fair, click here.
+6th Grade students complete original science research projects for the annual Academic Fair.

 Though not a requirement, a number of Middle School students choose to enter projects in the State Science and Technology Fair of Iowa (SSTFI) each year.
 At the 2014 SSTFI, Rivermont students brought home a variety of awards, including Grand Champion in the Overall Junior High Physical Science category and 1st place in both the 8th Grade Physical Science and 6th Grade Biological categories.